Minos EMI: Acquisition by Universal Music Group

-Following the completion of the acquisition of EMI Group by Universal Music Group in September 2012, several European EMI operations were placed for sale to gain compliance with European competition laws, and were subsequently acquired by Warner Music Group.
+Following the completion of the acquisition of EMI Group by Universal Music Group in September 2012, several European EMI operations were placed for sale to comply with European competition laws, and were subsequently acquired by Warner Music Group.
 In the Greek market hitherto, Universal Music Group had its label operation, Universal Music Greece, which was chosen over Minos EMI to be included in the sale of European assets.
 As a result, Greece was the only European country where a Universal Music office was chosen for divestiture, instead of an EMI office.
-Universal Music Greece was acquired by Greek investors and relaunched as an independent label named Cobalt Music.
+Universal Music Greece was acquired by Greek investors and relaunched as an independent label named Cobalt Music(which was subsequently acquired by Sony Music in December 2024).

 Upon the restructuring and integration of its operations, Universal Music Group chose to discontinue EMI worldwide as a standalone label.
 However continuity of the EMI brand was established through a dual branding approach with other EMI legacy labels, such as in the creation of Virgin EMI in the UK and through the preservation of "EMI Recorded Music Australia" in Australia and "Minos EMI" in Greece.
 These EMI-branded trademarks now stand as unique labels in their own right.